lolxxxx/Hcr2-customization-script/README.md

 # Hcr2-script
 A script for gg that can add any customization in-game for hill climb racing 2.

-Latest version : v1.2.1
+Latest version : v1.2.2

 [PATCH NOTES]
-* added the beast hat
+* added the "Attom" CCEV paint (1.53.3)
-* added option to load all paints from premades
+* better GUI

 [FUNCTIONALITY]
 - adds skins